-Many first time home buyers have told us they should have prepared themselves for various aspects of home management, as there are a myriad of details to stay on top of when managing a home.
+Many first-time home buyers have told us they should have prepared themselves for various aspects of home management, as there are myriad details to stay on top of when managing a home.
 A home can quickly become a money pit and many first-time homeowners are not organized or prepared to manage the details.
 Here are a few examples:

 It is also important to track all your actual costs, receipts, warranties, before and after photos, etc. because you will need these at tax time, and it will be extremely valuable information down the road whenever you decide to sell your first house.

 4. Your first home is probably your largest asset and biggest expense.
 It is important to get updates on what your house is worth (markets fluctuate), know your full mortgage schedule so you always know the remaining balance, and thus track your portion of the home equity.

 You want your equity to grow both because hopefully the value of your house is growing because of the market, and your mortgage balance is shrinking as you make those monthly payments.
 It is also important to budget for regular household expenses like utility bills, property taxes, home insurance, and any other home-related expenses.